Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: Introduction

 In the present work, we address this problem by adopting a different theoretical approach.
-Based on Keldysh formalism we first derive a formula for the charge pumping that is valid in the slow dynamics regime and, most importantly, valid for the full range of spin-orbit coupling and exchange interaction.
-We then apply this formalism to the paradigmatic magnetic Rashba gas and magnetic graphene, and demonstrate that the harmonic generation is a direct consequence of the Fermi surface breathing.
-We then suggest several materials systems and configurations in which the harmonic generation could be observed.
+Based on Keldysh formalism, we first derive a formula for the charge pumping that is valid in the slow dynamics regime and, most importantly, valid for the full range of spin-orbit coupling and exchange interaction.
+We then apply this formalism to the magnetic Rashba gas and magnetic graphene, and demonstrate that the harmonic generation is a direct consequence of the Berry curvature in mixed time-momentum space.
+We then suggest several materials systems and configurations in which the harmonic generation can be observed.